Dosage Form: capsule

 Indications and Usage for Acyclovir Capules

-Genital Herpes: acyclovir is indicated for the treatment of initial episodes and the management of recurrent episodes of genital herpes.
+Genital Herpes: Acyclovir capsules are indicated for the treatment of initial episodes and the management of recurrent episodes of genital herpes.

-Chickenpox: acyclovir is indicated for the treatment of chickenpox (varicella).
+Chickenpox: Acyclovir capsules are indicated for the treatment of chickenpox (varicella).

 Dosage adjustment is recommended when administering acyclovir to patients with renal impairment (see DOSAGE AND ADMINISTRATION).
 Caution should also be exercised when administering acyclovir to patients receiving potentially nephrotoxic agents since this may increase the risk of renal dysfunction and/or the risk of reversible central nervous system symptoms such as those that have been reported in patients treated with intravenous acyclovir.
 Adequate hydration should be maintained.

-Information for Patients: Patients are instructed to consult with their physician if they experience severe or troublesome adverse reactions, they become pregnant or intend to become pregnant, they intend to breast feed while taking orally administered acyclovir, or they have any other questions.
-Patients should be advised to maintain adequate hydration.
+Information for Patients: Patients are instructed to consult with their physician if they experience severe or troublesome adverse reactions, they become pregnant or intend to become pregnant, they intend to breastfeed while taking orally administered acyclovir, or they have any other questions.

 Herpes Zoster: There are no data on treatment initiated more than 72 hours after onset of the zoster rash.
 Patients should be advised to initiate treatment as soon as possible after a diagnosis of herpes zoster.